 Prostate cancer and its treatment can affect your body and

 physical health.
-All treatments for prostate cancer cause
+Lots of treatments for prostate cancer cause

-let your doctor and nurse know, and if they can't help then they
+- let your doctor and nurse know.
+If they can't help then they can

-can refer you to other services, even if it has been a while since
+refer you to other services, even if it's been a while since you

-is more long-lasting.
-Hormone therapy in particular can cause
+lasts longer.
+Hormone therapy in particular can cause extreme

 Where can I get help?

-Let your doctor or nurse know how you feel and how tiredness is
+Let your doctor or nurse know how you feel and if you're getting

-affecting you.
-They can check what is causing it and look for ways
+very tired.
+They can check what's causing it and look for

 If you have extreme tiredness as a result of prostate cancer and